-But they cost $200 to $800.
+Carbon fiber cues range from $120 to $700+.
 So which ones are actually worth it?

 The quick take

-The Predator REVO ($400-500 shaft) is the standard everyone measures against.
+The Predator REVO (~$400-500 shaft) is the standard everyone measures against.
 Thousands of players use them.
 They work.
 If you want the safest pick, buy that.

 Most players don’t need carbon fiber.
 If you play once a week, stick with wood.
-If you’ve been frustrated by shaft warp, humidity swings, or tip deflection—carbon fiber solves those things.
+If you’ve been frustrated by shaft warp, humidity swings, or tip deflection, carbon fiber solves those things.
 But be ready for the hit feel to be different.

 Carbon fiber vs wood: what actually changes